Explaining the Seven Plastic Recycling Symbols

 How to Recycle: Curbside recycling.
 Empty and rinse out any remaining contents.

-3. PVC or V (Polyvinyl Chloride) – Thanks to its lightweight yet rigid properties, PVC can be easily molded, stamped, or bonded to create things like piping and siding.
-With chlorine involved, PVC releases dangerous toxins during manufacturing.
+PVC is easily molded, stamped, or bonded to create things like piping and siding.
+It’s rigid, durable, and versatile.
+PVC requires chlorine to produce it, which releases dangerous toxins during manufacturing.
 Its symbol features a triangle with the number 3 inside and letters PVC underneath.

 Examples: Plumping and sewage pipes, vinyl flooring, window framing, food wrap.